Two women. Experiencing more. Travelling more. Boating more. Camping more.

 What is this blog all about?

-We found ourselves wanting to share our journey with you, as inspiration and ideas of how you could do the same.
+We found ourselves wanting to travel more and share our experiences with you, as inspiration and ideas of how you could do the same.
 Whether it be for exploring the world, venturing around your own country or just having those extra weekend getaways to enjoy that sense of freedom.
-Even in your back garden if you wanted to!
+Even in your backyard if you wanted to!

 The best destination guides and advice!